Jintekki/suggestion-box-bot/README.md

   - DISCORD_GUILD_ID: Optional in a production environment (see [Prerequisites](#Prerequisites) for more details)
   - MONGODB_CONNECTION_STRING: Also make sure your IP address in whitelisted to your MongoDB cluster.
   - NODE_ENV: Technically optional.
 If excluded, the project will assume a development environment.
 Otherwise, you can specify "staging" or "production".

+- Build your project:<br/>
+`npm run build`

+- Deploy your commands:<br/>
+`npm run deploy`.
+This only needs to be done the first time before you run your bot, or whenenver you add or delete a slash command.
+Depending on the NODE_ENV and DISCORD_GUILD_ID environment variables, this will either update slash commands in a single server or in all severs this bot has been invited to.

+- Start your bot:<br/>
+`npm run start`

+### Using the Bot

+The bot only has two slash commands:

+- collection_box: This command brings up the button that, when clicked, brings up the modal that users can use to write and submit their feedback.
+It is recommended that this command be ran once in a channel specifically meant for submitting feedback, and that this channel be read-only.
+This command has no permission requirements by default.

+- set_destination_channel: Select a channel to send all the anonymous feedback to.
+Only users with the "Manage Guild" permission may use this command.